-The entrance to Algoa Bay from the west was treacherous with the Thunderbolt Reef being especially hazardous.
-In spite of the authorities being cognisant of these dangers, no progress could be made in convincing the Cape Government to erect a lighthouse.
+The entrance to Algoa Bay from the west was treacherous with Thunderbolt Reef being especially hazardous.
+In spite of the authorities being cognisant of these dangers, for decades no progress could be made in convincing the Cape Government to erect a lighthouse at Cape Recife.

 Main picture: Cape Recife Lighthouse

-Dias’ squadron of three caravels rounded the Cabo de Roca [Cape Recife] and entered Baia da Roca – Algoa Bay – sometime during late February 1488.
-Dias’ expedition reached its furthest point on 12 March 1488 when it anchored at Kwaaihoek, near the mouth of the Boesmans River, where a padrão—the Padrão de São Gregório—was erected before turning back.
-Dias wanted to continue sailing to India, but he was forced to turn back when his crew mutinied and refused to go further.
-This padrão or stone pillar was discovered by Eric Axelson in 1938.
+Dias’s squadron of three caravels rounded the Cabo de Roca (Cape Recife) and entered Baia da Roca – Algoa Bay – sometime during late February 1488.
+Dias’s expedition reached its furthest point on 12th March 1488 when it anchored at Kwaaihoek, near the mouth of the Boesmans River, where a padrão—the Padrão de São Gregório—was erected before turning back.
+Dias wanted to continue sailing to India, but he was forced to abandon that plan when his crew mutinied and refused to go further.
+The remnants of this padrão or stone pillar were found by Eric Axelson in 1938.

-Vasco da Gama, the successor to Bartolomeu Dias, was the second person to view Cape Recife, named Cabo do Arricife – Cape of the Reef – on his charts, when he entered Algoa Bay in December 1497 during his voyage to India.
+Vasco da Gama, the successor to Bartolomeu Dias, was the second European explorer to view Cape Recife, named Cabo do Arricife – Cape of the Reef – on his charts, when he entered Algoa Bay in December 1497 during his voyage to India.